Herpes simplex virus

 Often your doctor is able to make the diagnosis of herpes from examining you.
 If your doctor is not 100% certain, however, your doctor may take a sample from the blisters to test for the virus.
 Finally, there is a blood test that may help make a diagnosis, especially if your doctor suspects herpes but you do not have an active infection.

 - Avoiding kissing people with visible core sores.

 - DO NOT share personal items.

 - Wash your hands frequently.

-- If you have HSV-1, be careful touching your eyes and genitals; don't perform oral sex on your partner.
+- If you have HSV-1, be careful touching your eyes and genitals.
+DO NOT perform oral sex on your partner.

 - Use sunscreen.

 - Avoid having sex if you or your partner has an outbreak or active infection of herpes.
 Herpes outbreaks are not always obvious and your partner may be contagious without you knowing it.
 Anyone involved in an ongoing sexual relationship with a partner infected with HSV-2 should get counseling from a health care practitioner on how to stay safe.

 - Use or have your partner use a latex condom, even when sores are not visible.